cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/_index.md

 {{% alert title="Note" color="primary" %}}
 We use the following IP Address to make requests to your target: **52.19.40.38**
 {{% /alert %}}
-We use the following IP Address to make requests to your target: **52.19.40.38**

 ## How to Use Scans